Ultray-Studios/RoManager/README.md

 # RoManager
 Open-source web-based management panel & API designed for Roblox Game Studios

+⚠️ Please note: this project is not yet ready to be used, as it is in the most early development stage it can ever be in

 This project provides:
 - Handling Player Data
 - Use of ScyllaDB for optimized performance and incredible scalability